The Philodendron Cut Leaf: A Beautiful Addition to Your Home

 Brown Leaves

-Philodendron cut leaf
+philodendron cut leaf

 Spotting brown leaves on a Split Leaf Philodendron warrants attention.
 Inconsistent watering, whether too much or too little, creates stress that manifests visually.